 How to Apply

 THE DEADLINE FOR ALL MATERIALS IS JANUARY 5 BY 11:59PM EASTERN STANDARD TIME.
 It is very important to begin the online application well in advance of this deadline for all materials.

 The MIT-WHOI Joint Program in Oceanography/Applied Ocean Sciences and Engineering collaborates with the MIT Departments of EAPS, Biology, MechE, EECS, and CEE.
 If you wish to apply to those departments independently of the MIT-WHOI Joint Program, please also complete their online application form, bearing in mind that they may have different application deadlines.

 In the application, you will be asked to supply the names and email addresses of three people to submit letters of recommendation on your behalf.
 Letters should be from people who are familiar with your academic ± research capabilities.
 Once this information is entered, you will be asked to contact these people, so make sure to do this well in advance of the January 5 deadline.

-You will be required to upload unofficial PDFs of your transcripts.
-Transcripts are required for all degrees earned to date.
+You will be required to upload UNOFFICIAL, NON-ENCRYPTED PDFs of your transcripts for all colleges and universities attended.
+We are unable to view encrypted transcripts.
 Official transcripts will be required upon admission to the program.
 If you are admitted, you will be instructed when and where to submit those.
 Do not send transcripts to the Joint Program unless you are asked to do so.